 How NSLF’s Removal Process Works

-2. Flat-Fee Quote: Most removals are $3,000 per source (a “source” is a website or publication, not per link).
+Flat-Fee Quote: Most removals are $3,000 per source (a “source” means one website or publication, not each individual link).
+The fee is contingent on success—if we don’t achieve removal or de-indexing within the contract window, you get a full refund.

 This structure ensures both accountability and transparency—two qualities suppression companies can’t offer.